 They’re taping “Rollercoaster” here.

-Possibly a reference to the 1975 song “Love Rollercoaster” by the Ohio Players.
+A reference to the 1975 song “Love Rollercoaster” by the Ohio Players.
+In the song, there can be heard a high-pitched scream, and an urban legend arose that this was the actual death knell of a woman killed in studio.
+It was, in fact, keyboardist Billy Beck (who did not die either), but the rumors gave the song buzz and even boosted airplay and sales, so the band didn’t deny them until many years later.
 Sample lyrics: “Rollercoaster of love/Oh yeah it’s rollercoaster time/Lovin’ you is really wild/Oh it’s just a love rollercoaster/Step right up and get your tickets.”

 You know, I don’t think this song is endorsed by the ADA.